vkrpeesu/homefun/README.md

 make run ARGS="zero_by 25 1 3 4"
 ```

-...should result in a solution to 25-to-0-by-1-3-or-4; the `zero_by` string let the program know which game we wanted to solve, and the arguments `25 1 3 4` allowed us to specify arguments for the game's parameters.
-This is part of what you will implement.
+...should result in a solution to 25-to-0-by-1-3-or-4; the string `zero_by` told the program which game to solve, and `25 1 3 4` allowed us to specify arguments for the game's parameters.

 ## Testing